emorale112/5936/docs/integration options/Gusto Embedded Payroll.md

 Your embedded payroll product allows the Company to pay the Employees the right amount at the right cadence, while accounting for tax implications.

 The `pay_schedule` object in Gusto API includes details of when employees work and when they should be paid.
-It establishes pay periods with start_date and `end_date`.
+It establishes pay periods with `start_date` and `end_date`.
 We automatically pre-generate scheduled regular payrolls based on the company’s pay schedule and corresponding pay periods.
+Pay periods are the foundation of payroll.
+Compensation, time & attendance, taxes, and expense reports all rely on when they happened.
+To begin submitting information for a given payroll, we need to agree on the time period.

 To run a regular payroll, start by selecting an open pay period.
 Upcoming regular payrolls can be retrieved through a GET request to the [Payroll endpoint](https://docs.gusto.com/docs/api/reference/Gusto-API.v1.yaml/paths/~1v1~1companies~1%7Bcompany_id%7D~1payrolls/get) and the next upcoming payroll will be the earliest unprocessed payroll.
+Use the optional parameters to narrow down the response (e.g processed = false).

 To make changes to the upcoming payroll, use the [update payroll endpoint](https://docs.gusto.com/docs/api/reference/Gusto-API.v1.yaml/paths/~1v1~1companies~1%7Bcompany_id%7D~1payrolls~1%7Bpay_period_start_date%7D~1%7Bpay_period_end_date%7D/put).
 Key inputs include hours (regular, overtime, double overtime), earnings (salaries, bonuses, commissions, tips, reimbursements), and time off (vacation, sick, holiday).